 London is a city full of history, fine buildings, parks, museums and galleries with a comprehensive public transport system to assist tourists and visitors.

 London is renown for its Theatres and Concert Halls both historic and new.

 London and the surrounding region is also a centre for many major sporting events.
-London recently hosted 2012 Olympic Games to world wide acclaim.
+London hosted the 2012 Olympic Games to worldwide acclaim.

 Below are listed a selection of useful links to London websites of both general interest and specific usefulness to visitors.

 Lambert Souvenirs shop welcomes tourist groups and school groups with their guides.

 London!
 Airport Hotels Gatwick offers the best rates on hotels near London Gatwick Airport.
 All of our hotels have been inspected and rated by AAA and the Mobile Travel Guide, the authorities in hotel inspection.